- Distance Today 9.0 mi

 Another interesting observation today were the gardens.
 The homes along the road between the villages almost all had large gardens, beautifully maintained with evidence of bountiful crops even this late in the season.
 And on this Sunday morning several owners could be seen with hand implements, weeding and nurturing the items still growing.

 The final 4 miles of the walk took us back onto dirt paths through vineyards and other fruit and vegetable fields, in varying sizes.

 The grapes in this region have apparently been harvested as very few are visible on the vines and therefore inaccessible for pilgrim snacks.

 As we walked into Cacabelos, (pop.5475), on our right was Moncloa de San Lázaro (75€), our hotel, a converted 13th century pilgrim hospital.
 It only has 8 rooms and is apparently a destination itself, with a very popular restaurant featuring regional cuisine which was packed nearly all day, a large shop with local wines, art, crafts and sweets and a variety of facilities for groups.

 While our room was being readied we were given a glass of the local Bierzo wine made from Mencía grapes, unique to the region, and a homemade empenada to occupy the 10 minute wait… an apparent tradition for Peregrinos.

 The hotel and our room is traditional and upscale in an understated way.

-We both ordered the restaurant’s traditional, local cuisine lunch, which was very filling, even after the first of 4 courses.
-The food was not unusual, not bad, just ok, but over-priced at 25€ per person.
+We both ordered the restaurant’s traditional 4 course lunch, which was very filling.
+It was nothing special and over-priced at 25€ per person.

 After lunch (around 3:00) we returned to our room to rest from our walk, chill and swear off eating for the rest of the day.